Aberdeen International Airport Consultative Committee

 Welcome and history of the Committee

-Welcome to the new website of the Aberdeen International Airport Consultative Committee (AIACC).
+Welcome to the website of the Aberdeen International Airport Consultative Committee (AIACC).
 The Consultative Committee provides a regular forum for the management of the airport to discuss matters related to airport operations and developments with a range of representatives of the wider Aberdeen City and Shire communities.

 All airports in the UK are required under civil aviation law to have a recognised means of consultation with the communities affected by their operations.
 Most airports do this through an airport consultative committee, as we do in Aberdeen.